 A: Alt text provides a description of an image file when a person hovers over the image, or for visitors who cannot see the images on their browsers.
 Alt text also allows the images to rank in image search results.

-Google will give more credit to websites with quality backlinks because they consider such website more relevant than other result pages for a particular query and keyword.
+Google will give more credit to websites with quality backlinks because they consider such websites more relevant than other results for a particular query and keyword.

 Read more on backlinks here.

 A: You can buy backlinks, which may help to boost your rankings temporarily.
 However, for the record, Google states that it does not want to count any link that is not editorial – or freely given.
 Google will eventually ignore these links and reward websites based on the quality of the links pointed at your site.